 The first imports to the United States arrived in Boston, from Bremen, Germany in 1821.
 Rarely, people will refer to Embdens as "Bremens" for that reason.
 The breed was listed in the American Poultry Association's Standard of Perfection for the first time in 1874.

 Colors: Pure white at maturity, though there may be some gray feathers on goslings.
 The legs, feet and bill are orange.

-Status: The American Livestock Breeds Conservancy does not list Embdens because they are the most common domestic goose.
+Livestock Conservancy Status: not applicable, because they are the most common domestic goose.

 Body Type: Large body, with a long neck and oval head.
 The double keel does not touch the ground.